solid/solidproject.org/_posts/for-developers/apps/first-app/2019-01-01-03_reading-data.md

 We'll try to get the user's name as follows:

 1. Fetch the Document living at their WebID.
-2. From that Document, read the Subject representing the current user.
+2. From that Document, read the Subject representing the current user's profile.
 3. Get the `foaf:name` of that Subject, if set.

 In code, that looks like this: